sagemath/trac_to_gh/Issue 8777.md

 # Issue 8777: unify the definitions and semantics for elliptic curve and abelian variety torsion subgroups

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8777

 Original creator: was